joeliechty/allegro_hand_ros2_v5/README.md

 - Parity bit : none
 - Timeout : 0

-Check out our RS-485 protocol in manual :
+Check out our RS-485 protocol in manual(Soon be updated)

 ## Packages